katerabinowitz/meetupSpeakerGender/README.md

 #Analyzing Gender of Speakers at DC Tech + Data Meetups

-This is a [Tech Lady Hackathon](http://techladyhackathon.org/) project I put together.
+This is a [Tech Lady Hackathon](http://techladyhackathon.org/) project.

 The goal is to look into the gender breakdown of speakers at DC Tech and Data Meetups.